tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/get-skillset.md

  The **api-version** is required.
 It is case-sensitive.
 The current preview version for cognitive search is `api-version=2017-11-11-Preview`.
 See [API versions in Azure Search](https://docs.microsoft.com/azure/search/search-api-versions) for details.

- The **api-key** must be an admin key (as opposed to a query key).
+ Because this request returns schema information, the **api-key** must be an admin key (as opposed to a query key).
 Refer to the authentication section in [Azure Search Service REST](index.md) to learn more about keys.
 [Create an Azure Search service in the portal](https://azure.microsoft.com/documentation/articles/search-create-service-portal/) explains how to get the service URL and key properties used in the request.

 ## Response
  Status Code: 200 OK is returned for a successful response.
 The response is similar to examples in [Create Skillset](create-skillset.md):